peter-roland-toth/AoC-2020-Python/README.md

 ## Day 15
 Just used brute force for the second part as it does the job in under a minute.

+## Day 22
+Nice puzzle, especially the recursive part.
+Nothing special about the implementation though.